Limbo779/LocalAI/Plan.md

 - resources for getting crazy in NLP [link_1](https://www.sbert.net/index.html) [link_2](https://www.nltk.org/book/) [link_3](https://ia803202.us.archive.org/31/items/python_ebooks_2020/python_3_text_processing_with_nltk_cookbook.pdf)

+- arc 1 is finally over but it is slow(around 15 min for single prompt) and very ineffective

+- so in next arc we will try to use our intel GPU to make the process more faster

 #### Progress from here
 * if it is successfull then maybe we can use GPU
 * but for that we should use docker cause we need to install and configure lots of software